 Dry, itchy skin?
-Dry, weak hair?
+Dull, brittle hair?
 Chlorine smells coming from your showerhead?
 If these things are ruining your shower experience, it’s no wonder you’re searching for an answer.
 You might opt to try a shower water filter as a simple DIY solution — or you could explore a more long-term, comprehensive approach.

 Let’s take a closer look at shower filters and compare them with other home filtration systems that might address your needs more thoroughly.

-Some tap water from municipal sources retains a small amount of chlorine in it following the disinfection process.
-Chlorine is commonly used to disinfect water and kill germs that may cause salmonella, norovirus and other health concerns.
+Tap water from municipal sources can retain varying amounts of chlorine following the disinfection process, as chlorine is commonly used to disinfect water and kill germs that may cause salmonella, norovirus and other health concerns.
 This means that, in some ways, chlorine in your water is a good thing.

 However, this chemical element can also cause a few problems, especially when it’s coming from your showerhead.
 If you regularly shower under chlorine water, you might notice some of these issues: